 Construction is an extremely dangerous industry – the deadliest in America, according to the Occupational Safety and Health Administration (OSHA).
 Construction accidents, injuries, and deaths often stem from negligence, such as an unsafe premises, careless employer, or defective products.

 We have been representing injured construction workers and the family members of the deceased during civil damage claims for over 15 years.
-We stand by injured accident victims in the pursuit of fair and full financial compensation.
+We stand by injured accident victims in car accidents, Portland motorcycle accidents, wrongful death claims, brain injury cases, and more in the pursuit of fair and full financial compensation.
 Reach out to our law office for more legal help today.

 After a construction accident, it is common for a defendant such as an employer or product manufacturer to try to refute liability.
 The defendant’s insurance provider may try many different strategies, including bad faith tactics, to get you to settle for as low an amount as possible.
 Hiring a lawyer can protect you from these techniques.
 Your lawyer can recognize insurance bad faith and fight back with strategies of his or her own to help you obtain a fair recovery.
 You can concentrate on healing while entrusting your case and your future to a Portland construction accident lawyer.